Home education in the United Kingdom

 Home education in the United Kingdom of Great Britain and Northern Ireland is often termed "elective home education" ("EHE") to signify the independent nature of practice from state provisions such as education for children with ill-health provided by the local authority in the family home.
 EHE is a collective term used in the UK to describe education provided other than through the schooling system.
 Parents have a duty to ensure their children are educated but the education legislation in England and Wales does not differentiate between school attendance or education otherwise than at school.
 Scots education legislation on the other hand differentiates between public (state) school provision and education "by other means", which includes both private schooling and home education.
 The numbers of families retaining direct responsibility for the education of their children has steadily increased since the late 1970s.
 This increase has coincided with the formation of support groups such as Education Otherwise.
 Home education may involve an informal style of education described as unschooling, informal learning, natural or autonomous learning.
 Others prefer to retain a structured school at home approach sometimes referred to as homeschooling (a term more popular in the US) although the terms are often interchanged.

 In 2016/17, 48,000 children were being homeschooled in the United Kingdom, up from 34,000 in 2014/15.
 This number rose to 57,132 in 2018.
 The number of homeschoolers in the United Kingdom rose by 130 per cent between 2013 and 2018, with the increase varying widely between communities.
-Barnsley recorded the biggest five-year increase with 772 per cent.
-East Sussex recorded the highest proportion of homeschoolers among its school-age population, at 1.68 per cent (or approximately 1 in 60 children).
+The Department for Education estimated that in summer 2023 some 97,600 children were being homeschooled.

 England and Wales

 History

-With the Elementary Education Act 1870 came attempts to formalise and regulate what had been an ad-hoc schooling system.
+With the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) came attempts to formalise and regulate what had been an ad-hoc schooling system.
 Campaigners to establish a school system such as the National Education League had argued that schools were for children "not otherwise receiving education" and the 1870 act specified "a reasonable excuse for non-attendance at school : 1.
 That the child is under efficient instruction in some other manner".

 In England and Wales, the law states that all children between the ages of 5 and 16 must receive a full-time suitable education as per their age, ability and aptitude and any special needs they may have must be met, either by regular attendance at school or otherwise.

 With the growth of the schooling system came fresh theories and philosophies of education such as those of Johann Heinrich Pestalozzi who would influence the likes of Herbert Spencer who in his essays on education (1854 and 1859) argued against the traditional authoritative classical form of education that disregarded the natural wishes, tendencies, and motives of the child.
 In turn there were many further pioneers such as Charlotte Mason, Caroline Southwood Hill and Susan Sutherland Isaacs.